Advantages Of Writing Life Insurance Into A Trust

 Often is the case that you don’t have one beneficiary.
 You might have three children, each with children of their own for whom you want each to get a share of your estate.

-With a trust, you can specify who gets how much and the terms and amounts.
+You can specify who gets how much and the terms and amounts with a trust.
 In the case of children, you can name a trustee as an appointee to take care of the funds until your grandkids reach the age of 18.

 The only way to ensure your family retain as much of the payout from a life insurance plan, or multiple if you’ve more than one plan in place, is to set up a trust, which will act as a legal entity to break up your estate.

 The life insurance provider pays the amount specified in your policy.
-Your trust determines what happens to the money that’s paid out by the insurer.
+Your trust determines what happens to the money that the insurer pays out.

 Poor financial planning of the life insurance policyholder leaves the beneficiaries vulnerable to IHT and lacking insight into how to divide the payout as you’d have wished.
 Plus, it can slow down the process if a trust isn’t in place.